Services Contacts Free Consultation via WhatsApp

 FRDO — Federal Register of Educational Documents

-However, for diplomas issued before 2009, the situation is more complicated.
-Such documents may be absent from FRDO, and for their confirmation, a request to the archive of the educational institution will be required.
+If your diploma was issued after 2013 and the educational institution correctly transferred the data to the register, verification proceeds quickly and without problems.
+However, for diplomas from earlier years, the situation is more complicated.
+Such documents may be absent from FRDO, and to confirm them, a request to the archive of the educational institution will be required.
 This can add from 2 to 4 weeks to the total apostille processing time.
-If the educational institution has closed or been reorganized, the request is sent to the successor or to the regional education management body.
+If the educational institution has closed or been reorganized, the request is sent to the legal successor or to the regional education management body.

 Step-by-step procedure for apostilling educational documents